pbellon/tractatus-tree/README.md

 The tree visualization is heavily inspired (understand "built on") on the [Collapsible Tree block][block] created by Mike Bostock using its visualization library [D3][d3].
 I created a small [script][] to scrap an HTML version of the tractatus and create a JSON structure with extracted propositions based on their number.

+### Improvments to do
+- Improve the readin experience by adding propositions' content in tree's leafs
+- Add a search engine
+- Add the second english translation
+- Add a french translation

 ### Thanks to these projects
 - [Scrapped website][edu]
 - [Yeoman][yeoman]